yxuansu/SimCTG/contrastive_search_explanation/README.md

-For each step during the auto-regressive decoding, contrastive search conduct the following two steps to select the most appropriate token to generate.
+For each step during the autoregressive decoding, contrastive search conduct the following two steps to select the most appropriate token to generate.
 The overall implementation can be found [here](https://github.com/yxuansu/SimCTG/blob/main/pretraining/utlis.py#L66).

 1. Candidates collection